 #3 Sentence Structure Game: Dictogloss

 This is a classic ESL activity that gets students making lots of complete sentences.
+For example, you may want to focus on linking verbs.
 The way it works is that you read out a dialogue and students have to do their best to recreate what they heard.
 You can put them in groups of 2-3 and they can work together on it.

 The number of times and the speed at which you read the dialogue depends on the level of the students.
 If you want to try it out, you can learn more here: Dictogloss ESL Writing Activity.